jo-v-cs/personalwebsite/readme.md

 ### Code Louisville Project Implemented Features:

+**Media Queries**:
+The two media queries can be best viewed on the "portfolio.html" page (accessible from "index.html" via the navigation bar).

+  - Medium screen (>= 800px width): Switch from single column to double column layout on portfolio display
+  - Large screen (>= 1020px width): Switch from the hamburger-style navigation bar to a fixed list

 **CSS Features**:
   - Hamburger-style navigation menu that opens/closes when the hamburger icon is selected.
   - CSS Flexbox is used to align and display items in the top bar as well as the main content of each page.